needle-mirror/com.unity.xr.arkit/README.md

-# ARKit XR SDK Package
+# Apple ARKit XR Plug-in Package

 The purpose of this package is to provide ARKit XR Support.